olatundeogidi/JavaExercises1and2/java/src/BMA/src/com/planittesting/bma/Readme.md

 - Click add button to add a new consultant
 - Click Remove and remove a consultant
-- Click get BM Salary ensure you get the correct value

 - Click Assign enter the consultant name
   - Click the Assign check box
   - Click the Assign button